Covered in this topic:

 But since the economic downturn, there is growing evidence that this kind of irregular working pattern has become the 'norm' for many workers.
 These contracts are now common especially in retail, restaurants, hospitality and the care industry.
 A study by the Fairness at Work Research Centre found that nearly seven in every ten companies providing care in peoples' homes offer only zero hours contracts to their staff.
 Their use is also spreading in the public sector, especially the health service.

-Statistics from the Office for National Statistics (ONS) show that the number of workers on zero hours contracts as their main job increased to over 900,000 during 2016.
-The true figure is likely to be even higher, because many people are unsure of their contract terms.
+Statistics from the Office for National Statistics (ONS) show that the number of employment contracts without a minimum number of guaranteed hours increased to 1.8 million in the year to November 2017, up 100,000 from November 2016.
+The true figure could be even higher, because many people are unsure of their contract terms.

 On average, zero hours contract workers work around 25 hours a week, according to the ONS.
 At least three in ten would rather work more hours.